Decentralized Uncertainty-Aware Active Search with a Team of Aerial Robots: Technical Approach

 \subsection{Trajectory Design and Tracking}

 Because the hexarotor aerial system used in this work is differentially flat~\cite{mellinger2011}, single axis trajectories for $x$, $y$, $z$ position as well as heading ($\yaw$) may be formulated for the robot to track between waypoints.
-We leverage the single-axis trajectory generation solution of~\cite{mueller} because it is computationally efficient on size, weight, and power constrained aerial systems (i.e., thousands of trajectories may be calculated per second).
+We leverage the single-axis trajectory generation solution of~\citet{mueller} because it is computationally efficient for size, weight, and power constrained aerial systems.
 It also enables the time-parameterized calculation of position setpoints, which enables re-planning in flight using all available information up to $\Delta t$ seconds before reaching the next waypoint.
-We briefly restate the approach of~\cite{mueller} and how it is used to create dynamically feasible trajectories.

-Let $\traj (t)$ represent a fifth-order polynomial trajectory for a single axis (ie, $x$, $y$, $z$, or $\yaw$), which is parameterized by time, $t$.
-Position setpoints may be calculated from $\traj (t)$, which has fully defined initial position $\pos_0$, velocity $\vel_0$, and acceleration $\acc_0$ constraints as well as final position $\pos_f$, velocity $\vel_f$, and acceleration $\acc_f$ constraints.
-The trajectory is valid in the interval $t \in [0, \ldots, T]$.
-To obtain a position setpoint at $t$, we must calculate the value of $\traj (t)$, which is defined as
+The roots of the derivative of a given polynomial are the times at which the polynomial achieves a critical point, which can be used to ensure the vehicle limits are not exceeded.